schoi15-umbc/DATA-690-WANG/world_development_explorer/wdx_analysis.md

 ### Conclusion

 It is hard to determine everything just by the indicators and countries compared in the article.
+We cannot say for 100% that one indicator is a definite factor for renewable energy consumption rate.
+However, we were able to find out that
+* The land area (size) does not have high correlating factor to renewable energy consumption rate.

+* Although not definite, the charts show that the countries with higher GDP tend to have lower renewable energy consumption rate.

+* The chart shows that countries with higher education rate tends to have lower renewable energy consumption rate.

+* Most of the countries had a lower renewable energy consumption rate by 2015 when compared to 2010.

+For further studies, it would help to compare more countries with the same indicators to see if the factors have a high correlation to each other.
+Also, it would be interesting to find what other factors influence the renewable energy consumption rate.